Subscribe to updates

 Complaints and Conduct Matters Update

-An update on complaints and conduct matters relating to the Police, Fire and Crime Commissioner for Northamptonshire and the Deputy Commissioner will be provided.
-The report indicates that during the period September 2025 to February 2026, three non-criminal complaints relating to the conduct of the Police, Fire and Crime Commissioner were considered by the Panel's Complaints Sub Committee.
-The records of the outcomes of these cases are included within the report.
-There are no other outstanding complaints or conduct matters at the time of the report's writing.
+James Edmunds also presented an update on complaints and conduct matters relating to the Police, Fire and Crime Commissioner and Deputy Commissioner.
+The report detailed that three non-criminal complaints concerning the conduct of the Police, Fire and Crime Commissioner were considered by the Panel's Complaints Sub Committee between September 2025 and February 2026.
+The Panel resolved to note the update.

 Attendees